-We currently have two custom built Warre hives at the club apiary and several members using this style of hive.
+We currently have two custom built Warre hives at the club apiary, but they are not in production.
+Several members use this style of hive.

 The advantage to this style of hive is a vertical natural comb hive with interchangeable boxes that afford the bees one of the most natural colony formation styles.